Skip to main content

 Session

 Session objects are returned by the Session command.
-These objects provide the developer with an interface allowing to manage the current user session and execute actions such as store contextual data, share information between session processes, launch session-related preemptive processes, or (web context only) manage privileges.
+These objects provide the developer with an interface allowing to manage the current session and execute actions such as store contextual data, share information between session processes, launch session-related preemptive processes, or (web context only) manage privileges.

 Session types